ViktorLiang/gid/README.md

-# gid
-Codes and RBG-D datasets for dynamic senes with non-rigid objects
+Codes and RBG-D datasets for ICCV 2025 Paper "Instance-Level Video Depth in Groups Beyond Occlusions"